Fresh Pesto Sauce alla Genovese

 • Print

-A fresh, light pasta sauce perfect for a hot summer day or all year round, and delicious on many different dishes!
+A fresh, light pasta sauce perfect for a hot summer day or all year round, and delicious on a variety of foods!

 Tips

 The secret to making the perfect pesto is to chop and blend the ingredients by hand.
-Avoid using a blender or food processor, as they heat the ingredients and make the basil bitter.
-Use an old-fashioned mortar and pestle which keeps the flavors more distinctive and the basil sweeter.
+Avoid using food processors which tend to heat the ingredients and make the basil bitter; use an old-fashioned mortar and pestle instead!

 Ingredients